Advanced optical communications

 Overall aims and purpose

-The main learning objective is to treat the design and operating characteristics of advanced digital optical fibre communication systems.
+The main learning objective is to treat the design and operating characteristics of fibre optical communication systems.
 Students will obtain an understanding of the light source; principles of optical modulation; characteristics of optical fibre waveguides, optical amplifiers and optical receivers.
 In addition students will gain an appreciation of the role of these components in determining the performance of practical optical communications systems.

 Indicative content includes: